top of page

 Sometimes due to limiting beliefs that we have yet to unlearn, we put ourselves in boxes.
 I think it is important to have friends who see your box and want to drag you out of it.
 That they see so much in you that they think your dreams are too small for who you are meant to be.

 The type of friends who respectfully and gently pull you out of your comfort zone.
 You tell them you want to be a writer; they ask you what kind?
 Ask what ways are you going to challenge yourselves to be that?
 Ask what type of connections and resources to bridge the gap between dream and reality?
-They do not doubt that you can do it, but they challenge you to think about how can you.
+They do not doubt that you can do it, but they challenge you to think about how you can.
 They challenge you to think about the different ways to approach your dreams and hold you accountable to keep making progress.
 This obviously is not a one-way street because you do the same for them.

 Someone who check-ins and asks about my needs